Massively Parallel Algorithms for Small Subgraph Counting: Exact Triangle Counting in Total Space

 \subsection{MPC Implementation Details}

-In order to implement $\textsc{Count-Triangles}(G)$ in the MPC model, we define our $\textsc{Find-Triangles}(A_i, \mathcal{L})$ procedure and provide additional details on sending and storing neighbor lists across different machines.
+In order to implement $\textsc{Count-Triangles}(G)$ in the MPC model, we define our $\textsc{Find-Triangles}(w, \mathcal{L})$ procedure and provide additional details on sending and storing neighbor lists across different machines.
 We define \emph{high-degree} vertices to be the set of vertices whose degree is $> \gamma$ and \emph{low-degree} vertices to be ones whose degree is $\leq \gamma$ (for some $\gamma$ defined in our algorithm).
-We now define the function \textsc{Find-Triangles($A_i, \mathcal{L}$)} which we use in our above procedure:
+We now define the function \textsc{Find-Triangles($w, \mathcal{L}$)} used in the above procedure:

-\begin{tboxalg}{{\bf Find-Triangles}} \end{tboxalg}
+\begin{tboxalg}{{\bf Find-Triangles$(w, \mathcal{L}_w)$}} \end{tboxalg}

-\paragraph{Allocating machines for sorting} Since each $v \in Q_i$ could have multiple neighbors whose degrees are $\leq \gamma$, the total size of all neighbor lists $v$ receives could exceed their allowed space $\Theta\left(n^\delta \right)$.
+\myparagraph{Allocating machines for sorting} Since each $v \in Q_i$ could have multiple neighbors whose degrees are $\leq \gamma$, the total size of all neighbor lists $v$ receives could exceed their allowed space $\Theta\left(n^\delta \right)$.
 Thus, we allocate $O\left(\frac{\gamma d_{Q_i}(v)}{n^\delta} \right)$ machines for each vertex $v \in Q_i$ to store all neighbor lists that $v$ receives.

-\paragraph{Details about finding duplicate elements using \cref{thm:mpc-interval-tree}} $\textsc{Find-Triangles}(w, \mathcal{L}_w)$ finds triangles by counting the number of duplicates that occur between elements in lists. ~\cref{thm:mpc-interval-tree} provides a MPC implementation for finding the count of all occurrences of every element in a sorted list.
-Provided a sorted list of neighbors of $v \in Q_i$ and neighbor lists in $\mathcal{L}_v$, this function counts the number of intersections between a neighbor list sent to $v$ and the neighbors of $v$.
-Every intersection indicates the existence of a triangle.
-As given, $\textsc{Find-Triangles}(w, \mathcal{L}_w)$ returns a $6$-approximation of the number of triangles in any graph.
-We provide a detailed and somewhat more complicated algorithm $\textsc{Find-Triangles-Exact}(w, \mathcal{L}_w)$ that accounts for over-counting of triangles and returns the exact number of triangles.

-Since~\cref{thm:mpc-interval-tree} returns the total count of each element, we subtract the value returned by $1$ to obtain the number of intersections.
-Finally, each triangle containing one low-degree vertex will be counted twice, each containing two low-degree vertices will be counted $4$ times, and each containing three low-degree vertices will be counted $6$ times.
-Thus, we need to divide the counts by $2$, $4$, and $6$, respectively, to obtain the exact count of unique triangles.